teoat/zenith/docs/standards/comprehensive_standards_framework.md

 ---

-*This comprehensive standards framework ensures the 378x492 Fraud Detection Platform maintains world-class security, compliance, and operational excellence.
+*This comprehensive standards framework ensures the Zenith Fraud Detection Platform maintains world-class security, compliance, and operational excellence.
 All personnel are required to adhere to these standards and participate in regular training and assessments.*